Prolific writer and Nobel Prize laureate, William Faulkner, is credited with the following quote:

 Certainly, writing the “Next Great American Novel” is quite different from developing the next disruptive technology.
 But there is no doubt that entrepreneurs can benefit by approaching innovation with a similar mindset.

 It’s easy, and perhaps a bit idealistic, to assume that innovation is simply born from chance strokes of creative genius.
 While that certainly can (and does) happen, relying on unpredictable bursts of imagination can put you at a major disadvantage when it comes to problem-solving and growing your business.
-Fortunately, there are plenty of ways innovative thinking be nurtured through intentional company practices.
+Fortunately, there are plenty of ways innovative thinking can be nurtured through intentional company practices.

 Creativity as a Part of Startup Culture